GameAutomators/eBook-Source/Examples/11-flow-free.md

 #### Step 3: Algorithm

-The algorithm checks all the possible ways using back tracking and tries to solve it under given rules. and solved matrix is returned.
+The algorithm checks all the possible ways using back tracking and tries to solve it under given rules and solved matrix is returned.
 The code is written in c++.
 It takes command line string input and return string output of same length.
 Here's the code that is used in MATLAB for this purpose.

 ```MATLAB
 %  s is input string.